Access and Success Fund

 This isn't an exhaustive list, and we would welcome students to apply for other reasons too.

-In contrast, the Hardship Fund is intended to provide financial assistance to students experiencing severe financial hardship, who are struggling to afford essential costs such as accommodation, food and necessary travel.
-If you are experiencing financial hardship, please consider applying for our Hardship Fund.
+In contrast, the Hardship Fund is intended to provide financial assistance to students experiencing unexpected severe financial hardship, who are struggling to afford essential costs such as accommodation, food and necessary travel.
+If you are experiencing financial hardship, please speak to our Financial Support Team to understand your options.

 You are welcome to apply for both the Hardship Fund and the Access & Success Fund within the same academic year, provided that you meet the eligibility criteria for both.